A Bibliography of Conjuring Periodicals in English: 1791–1983

 A Bibliography of Conjuring Periodicals in English: 1791–1983 is a book by James B. Alfredson and George L. Daily that attempts to catalogue all issues of English-language magic periodicals known to reside in major collections.
 It lists almost 1500 periodicals.
 Alfredson and Daily's previous work, A Short Title Check List of Conjuring Periodicals in English, listed about 900 periodicals.
-Father Stephen A. Fernandes supplemented Alfredson and Daily's work in 2000 with Magic Magazines of the Second Millenium, which contained 400 periodicals published 1791–2000.
+Father Stephen A. Fernandes supplemented Alfredson and Daily's work in 2000 with Magic Magazines of the Second Millennium, which contained 400 periodicals published 1791–2000.